CalcProgrammer1/TouchpadEmulator/README.md

 Emulates a laptop-style touchpad device using a touchscreen.
 My goal with this is to provide a virtual mouse for Linux phones and tablets that functions similarly to the virtual mouse in Microsoft's Remote Desktop Android app.

+This application has mostly been tested in the Phosh environment on the PinePhone.
+It should support all distributions using Phosh.

 Dependencies:

 * Alpine/PostmarketOS - `sudo apk add build-base linux-headers`